Chip-Biscuit/Harry-Potter-and-the-Philosopher-s-Stone-PC-FPS-Fix/README.md

 Use the launcher to run the game now instead of the hp.exe you can make a shortcut of the launcher on your desktop if you wish.

-if you have any problems please go to discord for help
+If you have any issues please go to discord for help

 https://discord.gg/pZwkHrTF8X